Department:School of Education & Social Care

 Areas of Expertise: Social Work and Social Policy

-Linda is a postdoctoral researcher in the Veterans and Families Institute (VFI).
-Her substantive role is working on the analysis of Project Nova, an intervention model for veterans who find themselves involved with the criminal justice system.
-Her work involves the collection of qualitative and quantitative data to produce research reports and papers for publication.
-Early findings have been presented at two international conferences.
+Linda is a Research Fellow in the Veterans and Families Institute (VFI).
+Her substantive role is working on a national audit of support for veterans in the criminal justice system.
+This is a two year project in collaboration with the Cobseo Criminal Justice Cluster.
+Previous work includes the analysis of Project Nova, an intervention model for veterans who find themselves involved with the criminal justice system; both interim and final reports have now been completed.

 Linda is an alumni of Anglia Ruskin University, having completed all of her undergraduate and postgraduate study in the Department of Education.
 Her doctoral study, awarded in July 2014, investigated maternal influences in higher education, interviewing mother and daughter pairings.